mui/mui-x/docs/src/pages/components/data-grid/export/export.md

 {{"demo": "pages/components/data-grid/export/ExcelExport.js", "bg": "inline"}}

+### Template Excel

+To manage excel file creation, the DataGrid use [exceljs](https://github.com/exceljs/exceljs) internally.
+You can customize the document before and after the creation of trows containing data by using `exceljsPreprocess` and `exceljsPostprocess`.
+This two functions input is an object `{workbook, worksheet}` which are the `exceljs` object allowing you to manipulate the excel file.

+Thanks to this two methods, you can add metadata to your documents, and add custom content on top or bottom of the worksheet.

+{{"demo": "pages/components/data-grid/export/ExcelCustomExcelExport.js", "bg": "inline"}}

 ### apiRef

 > ⚠️ Only use this API as the last option.
 Give preference to the props to control the grid.